 This is independent of the school you’re applying to, especially local ones, and expands your pool of potential aid.

-8. Complete the FAFSA soon after October 1 and be prepared for verification and a possible “appeal due to special circumstances.”
+8. Complete the FAFSA as soon as it opens and be prepared for verification and a possible “appeal due to special circumstances.”

 Be aware, some schools also require the College Scholarship Service (CSS) Profile, a form used to determine eligibility for institutional aid.
 Do your own research about whether to apply to them or not.
 If you’re a family looking for need-based financial aid it may be advantageous to apply to these kinds of schools because that can be more generous with financial aid.

 9. If you’re a high-achieving student, apply to any of the 100-plus colleges that offer full tuition scholarships by competition.